 Mario Balotelli slams Lazio fans after Brescia game halted over offensive chants

-Play halted and stadium announcement made during Brescia's 2-1 home defeat by Lazio in Serie A
+Play halted and stadium announcement made during Brescia's 2-1 home defeat by Lazio in Serie A; Balotelli posts '#saynotoracism' on Instagram

 Mario Balotelli took to social media to criticise Lazio fans after play was halted due to offensive chanting in Brescia's Serie A home defeat on Sunday.